Close Menu

 1. Articles should be submitted electronically on Scholastica (Scholastica charges a US$10.00 submission fee which goes directly to them; we do not charge any fees), and must contain original unpublished work, not being considered for publication elsewhere.
 Pages should be numbered consecutively.
 Length of articles should be 7,000–10,000 words including notes.
 Notes and Comments should be in the 1,500–2,000 word range or less.
 Book reviews should not exceed 1,500 words.

 2. Electronic documents should have a one-inch, unjustified margin on all four sides.
 Text should be left aligned; do not use right justification.
 Please do not break words at the end of typed lines, and do not include author’s name on any pages other than the title page.
-Please provide a short title and a 150-word abstract with keywords.
+Please provide a short title and an abstract (maximum 150 words) with keywords.
 Articles without abstracts will be returned.
-Do not include author’s name on this page.
-At the time of submission, we require a 100-word bio in complete sentences with an email address, current affiliation, rank, research interests, and key publications of each author – this is to be grouped in one paragraph for each author and to be uploaded as a separate file on Scholastica.
+At the time of submission, we require a bio (maximum 200 words) in complete sentences with information such as an email address, current affiliation, rank, research interests, and key publications of each author – this is to be grouped in one paragraph for each author and to be uploaded as a separate file on Scholastica.
 All acknowledgments should be placed at the end of the article, which should appear after the last sentence of the article.

 3. The latest edition of the Chicago Manual of Style is the reference book for SES’s house style.
 Articles not submitted in the journal’s format and style will not be considered.

-4. Titles of articles should preferably not be more than eight words.
-There are three levels of sub-heads that can be used in articles which should come at roughly 700-word intervals.
+4. There are three levels of sub-heads that can be used in articles.
 The first or highest level should be typed in plain capitals.
 The next level is bold upper and lower case and the third plain italic upper and lower case.
 Numbered headings are not used.

 5. Footnotes should be used only to provide additional comments and discussion and should be numbered consecutively throughout the article.
 Footnotes are preferred to endnotes.